 Taylor Swift used her acceptance speech for Best Album to respond to Kanye's claim that his 2009 VMA stage invasion made the previously unknown, multi-platinum selling artist famous.
 "I want to say to all the young women out there, there will be people along the way who will try to undercut your success, or take credit for your accomplishments or your fame," she told the audience.
 "But if you just focus on the work and you don't let those people sidetrack you, someday when you get where you're going, you'll look around and you'll know that it was you and the people who love you who put you there and that will be the greatest feeling in the world."
 Kanye is yet to respond but, to be honest, who knows what could have happened by the time you've finished reading this sentence.

-5. A$AP Rocky brought A$AP Yams' mum as his date
+5. A$AP Rocky brought A$AP Yams' mom as his date

-And finally, in honour of his friend, the late A$AP Yams, A$AP Rocky brought the A$AP Mob founder's mum along as his date - confirming, not only his supreme coolness, but also his 'you can introduce me to your mother' credentials for anyone still wondering.
+In honor of his friend, the late A$AP Yams, A$AP Rocky brought the A$AP Mob founder's mom along as his date.
+It confirmed not only his supreme coolness, but also his "you can introduce me to your mother" credentials for anyone still wondering.